hyperledger/indy-hipe/text/0161-generic-token/README.md

 [LibNullPay](https://github.com/hyperledger/indy-sdk/blob/master/libnullpay/README.md).
 LibNullPay allows for a "null" token to be used with the payments API.
 The "null" token transactions are dummy transactions.
 They are not stored on a ledger and do not initiate consensus.

 The payments API allows for other payment handler plugins to be initialized.
 An Indy-SDK payments API compatible payment handler is proposed in this document:
-- LibTokToken, which handles generic token payment functionality through the Indy-SDK payments API for the Token and Fees ledger plugins and produces properly formatted and signed transaction requests for each of the new transactions listed above.
-LibTokToken also parses the transaction responses from the new ledger plugins through the Indy-SDK payments API.
+- LibToken, which handles generic token payment functionality through the Indy-SDK payments API for the Token and Fees ledger plugins and produces properly formatted and signed transaction requests for each of the new transactions listed above.
+LibToken also parses the transaction responses from the new ledger plugins through the Indy-SDK payments API.

 ## Reference
 [reference]: #reference